joeylitalien/interactive-viewer/README.md

 | `epsilon` | Epsilon when computing metric (avoids divison by zero) | Optional (Default: `1e-2`) |
 | `clip` | Pixel range for false color images | Optional (Default: `[0,1]`) |

-Note that the scene file _needs_ to have the following line in order to use different integrators.
+Note that the scene file is assumed to have the following line in order to use different integrators.
 This is to ensure that the same geometry and light configuration is being rendered across algorithms.

 ```xml
 <integrator type="$integrator">